 Jack wasn’t a genius, but he wasn’t dumb.
 He could be witty in conversation, and he had a real skill for tinkering.
 My mom often asked him to do little fixes around our house when he came over; the night before he died, he fixed the door to her bedroom.
 But Jack wasn’t conscientious.
 With the exception of video games, he never really dedicated his efforts to anything.
 He only got through school because his parents dragged him kicking-and-screaming and even his once-promising tennis skills had dried up during high school due to apathy.

-And by the end, whatever natural talents Jack once possessed had been long since been sapped away.
+And by the end, whatever natural talents Jack once possessed had long since been sapped away.
 Derrick told me that Jack mentally stopped aging at 18.
 Once he got into heroin, his vitality nose-dived and never returned.
 Whether it was the drugs, his depression, or both, a dullness set into him.
 Forget about studying for tests, Jack didn’t cook, or clean, or do his laundry.
 At an age when many kids go off to college and live alone for the first time, Jack was more dependent upon his parents for daily needs then he had been since before elementary school.

 Jack believed he was never going to make friends.
 Or make it as an electrician.
 He lacked the confidence and discipline.
 And even if he focused all of his willpower and family support on one of his problems, there would still be a dozen more behind them.
 There was no solution to this nexus of problems.
 He was doomed.
 Or at least that’s what he probably thought.